kensimonezike/30-Days-Fintech-Analyst-Challenge/day04-sql-joins/README.md

 region                          monthly_income_band
 ```

-The `user_id` column is the bridge — it exists in both tables and links every transaction
+The `user_id` column is the bridge; it exists in both tables and links every transaction
 to its corresponding customer profile.

 ---

-## Query 1 — Transaction Volume by Account Tier
+## Query 1: Transaction Volume by Account Tier

 **Business question:** Which account tier generates the most transaction volume?
-**JOIN type:** INNER JOIN — only transactions with a matching customer record.
+**JOIN type:** INNER JOIN: only transactions with a matching customer record.

 ```sql
 SELECT